 Connectivity presents challenges such as security, compliance with regional regulations, and competition from non-automotive companies.
 Autonomous vehicles face liability, cybersecurity, and safety issues.
 Electrification requires a charging infrastructure, expensive design and production, grid management, and consumer concerns about battery life.

-Despite these challenges, automotive companies are using them as growth opportunities to sell more cars.
+Despite these challenges, automotive companies use them as growth opportunities to sell more cars.
 Research shows that automakers prioritize growth strategies to differentiate themselves in the future.
 For instance:

-- 51% are concentrating on technology to enable affordable, effective transportation.
+- 51% are concentrating on technology to enable affordable, practical transportation.

 - A whopping 48% want to dominate the market for totally electric automobiles.